krishilgandhi30/AuraTravel-AI/README.md

 - Node.js 18+ and npm (or yarn)
 - Go 1.21+
-- PostgreSQL (or your preferred DB) for main app data (the repo contains DB wiring, check `internal/database`)
+- Firebase (or your preferred DB) for main app data
 - Google Cloud project with:
   - Vertex AI API
   - Generative Language API (Gemini)